CodeForAfrica/sourceAFRICA.app-Briefcase/README.md

-# sourceAFRICA.app - Briefcase
+# sourceAFRICA Frontend
-A simple Jekyll powered website to showcase certain sets of documents.
+A simple Jekyll powered website to work as sourceAFRICA's beautiful frontend.